 “I grew up in Marquette, but learned so many new things about our community through LSLA.
 I could not recommend this program enough for everyone in our community.
 You’ll find out what and where things are, how they work, and ways to get more involved in our community.
 You’ll meet great people and have fun each LSLA day!”

 “This academy gives up-and-coming leaders an opportunity to expand their networks and get an all-access, behind-the-scenes look at what it takes to run a community”

 -Victor Harrington, Class of 2018, UP Health System – Marquette

 “The Leadership Academy has exceeded my expectations and really helped me learn more about our community.
 I feel that I have become an ambassador and am going out spreading the news about how incredible our community truly is.”

 Each year the Academy actively solicits applicants from all sectors of the community.
 Criteria for selection include demonstrated leadership skills, active involvement in the community and a commitment to invest the time required by the program.
 It is important that a cross-section of the community be represented in the class.
 This guarantees an array of diverse perspectives that will generate meaningful personal interaction and learning throughout the program year.

 Tuition for the LSLA may be paid by the sponsoring organization or corporation.
 The cost is $1,250 for LSCP partners and $1,450 for non-partners.
 A limited number of partial scholarships will be granted to individuals who might otherwise be unable to attend.
-The deadline to apply is August 11, 2017.
+The scholarship amount has been increased to $750 for non-profits and $500 for for-profit organizations.
+The deadline to apply is August 3, 2018.